laurelherting/lmh-headspace/AWS/examTips.md

 *Read before exam: https://d0.awsstatic.com/whitepapers/aws_pricing_overview.pdf

-Remember free services:
+* free services:
-  Amazon VPC
+    * Amazon VPC
-  Elastic Beanstalk
+    * Elastic Beanstalk
-  CloudFormation
+    * CloudFormation
-  Identity Access Management (IAM)
+    * Identity Access Management (IAM)
-  Auto Scaling
+    * Auto Scaling
-  Opsworks
+    * Opsworks
-  Consolidated Billing
+    * Consolidated Billing
-    But you do have to pay for resources, like EC2 related to above services
+        * have to pay for resources, like EC2 related to above services

-Tags:
+* Tags:
-Key Value Pairs attached to AWS Resources
+  * Key Value Pairs attached to AWS Resources
-Metadata (data about data)
+  * Metadata (data about data)
-Tags can sometimes be inherited
+  * Tags can sometimes be inherited

-Resource Groups:
+* Resource Groups:
-Make it easy to group your resources using the tags that are assigned to them.
+  * apply automation to resources with specific tags
-You can group resources that share one or more tags.
+    * Region
-  Region
+    * Name
-  Name
+    * Health Checks

-  Health Checks
+* group resources that share one or more tags

-Resource Groups: apply automation to resources with specific tags
+* ie. stopped all EC2 instances in the Stockholm region

-* ie. stopped all EC2 instances in the Stockholm region.
+* Resource Groups with AWS Systems manager controls and executes automation against entire fleets of EC2 instances

-Resource Groups in combination with AWS Systems manager allow you to control and execute automation against entire fleets of EC2 instances, all at the push of a button.
+* Tag editor

-Tag editor is a global service that allows us to discover resources and to add tags to them, too.
+  * global service to discover resources & add tags
-Newer regions may take some time to be compatible with tag editor.
+  * Newer regions may take some time to be compatible with tag editor

 ### Best Practices with AWS Organizations
 * Always enable multi-factor authentication on root account